amuldotexe/amuldotexe.github.io/content/docs/zz-Unclassified/Ongoing Notes 202303v1.md

 ## How to customize Hugo website experience for readers of my blog

 - I want to make it easy for people to read my blog
+- I want to embed tweets
+- I want to embed DM me on twitter in each page